 - the effects of working conditions on the health and safety of workers

-An occupational safety and health action program can be drawn up to cover all the activities of the employer or it can have a unit-by-unit basis.
+An action program can be drawn up to cover all the activities of the employer or it can have a unit-by-unit basis.
 In any case, the action program must take into account all the work done at the workplace.
 The action program may be a separate document, or it may be included in, for example, the employer’s quality or safety system.

-The starting point for the occupational safety and health action program is the identification and assessment of work-related hazards.
-The content and objectives of the occupational safety and health action program are based on an assessment of the current situation.
+The starting point for the action program is the identification and assessment of work-related hazards.
+The content and objectives of the action program are based on an assessment of the current situation.
 The preparation of the program begins by:

 - identifying the hazards arising from work and working conditions